razielin/usergroups/README.md

 ```

 # Usage
-Type `help` or press Enter to list all available commands
+Type `help` or press Enter to list all available command names.
+Type a command name and follow instructions.